astropy/astropy-APEs/APE14.rst

             """
-            A dictionary with each key being a string key from ``world_axis_object_components``, and each value being a tuple with two or three elements:
+            A dictionary with each key being a string key from ``world_axis_object_components``, and each value being a tuple with three elements:

             * The first element of the tuple must be a string specifying the fully-qualified name of a class, which will specify the actual Python object to be created.

-            * The second element, which is optional, should be a tuple specifying the positional arguments required to initialize the class.
+            * The second element, should be a tuple specifying the positional arguments required to initialize the class.
 If ``world_axis_object_components`` specifies that the world coordinates should be passed as a positional argument, this this tuple should include ``None`` placeholders for the world coordinates.
-This tuple only needs to be specified if there are additional positional arguments.

             * The last tuple element must be a dictionary with the keyword arguments required to initialize the class.